 Environmental studies encompasses a broad range of issues that arise from the interaction of humans with the natural world.
 To understand these issues, students must think across and beyond existing disciplinary boundaries.
-The environmental studies major provides a framework for students to examine how humans experience, investigate, and interact with their natural environment.
+The environmental studies major provides a framework for students to examine how humans experience, investigate, and interact with their environment.
 The curriculum includes, first, an interdisciplinary core that encourages students to explore the social, aesthetic, ethical, scientific, and technical aspects of environmental questions, and second, a disciplinary-based major concentration that allows students to approach these questions with more focused knowledge and methodological tools.
 More information on the environmental studies program including the course requirements for each major concentration is available on the website (bates.edu/environment/).

 Major Requirements.
-Students majoring in environmental studies must fulfill core requirements of five courses, a major concentration, a one- or two-semester thesis, and a 200-hour internship.
+Students majoring in environmental studies must fulfill core requirements of five courses, a major concentration, a one- or two-semester thesis or W3, and a 200-hour internship.
 Students may apply designated Short Term courses toward their major requirements.
 It is recommended that students complete ENVR 203, 204, and 205 as early as possible, preferably within their first two years.
 These courses are not open to seniors.
 In addition to ENVR 203, 204, and 205, the environmental studies committee recommends that all students interested in environmental studies take a related course in biology, chemistry, physics, or geology during their first year.
 CH/ES 107B and 108B are designed specifically for students interested in environmental studies, and both are required for students choosing many majors or concentrations in the natural sciences.

 Students should note that there may be flexibility in requirements due to changes in the curriculum.